Houses damaged as sandstorms strike in Brazil

-A sandstorm that lasted 20 minutes has caused significant damage to houses in the town of Catanduva in São Paulo, Brazil.
+A sandstorm that lasted 20 minutes has caused significant damage to houses in the town of Catanduva in Sao Paolo, Brazil.

 Sandstorms also blanketed other cities and towns in the state causing the sky to turn different shades of orange and brown.
 The skylines across the state changed colour as strong winds combined with a drought that has hit the country.